michaelrgarcia/transfer-vision/README.md

 # TransferVision

-Wanting to apply to multiple UC/CSU institutions as a community college student can be unnecessarily difficult.
+Wanting to apply to multiple UC/CSU institutions as a prospective transfer can be unnecessarily difficult.
 These institutions often have differing requirements, making extensive scanning through ASSIST.org agreements a neccessity to transferring well.

 TransferVision is a full-stack web application that allows a user to view all California Community College classes listed on ASSIST.org that satisfy the selected UC/CSU requirement.